AjjMC/ajjgui/README.md

   <img src="assets/gui.gif" width="350">
 </p>

-*The above example was made in-game, in less than 5 minutes, using less than 10 commands and without touching any functions or leaving a trace of command blocks!*
+*The above GUI example was made in-game, in less than 5 minutes, using less than 10 commands and without touching any mcfunction files or leaving a trace of command blocks!*

 ## Abstract